-- Handle your external hard drive carefully: be gentle and careful not to drop it.
-Avoid roughly moving it and laying it down.
+- Handle your external hard drive carefully: be gentle and careful not to drop it, as this may cause physical damage and necessitate dropped hard drive recovery Avoid roughly moving it and laying it down.

 - Don't keep it plugged in: unplug your external hard drive when you're not using it.
 Since electricity isn't constantly going through it, it'll last longer.

 - Store it properly: your external hard drive can get damaged if it gets in touch with moisture.
 Keep it in a cool, well-aired place.